microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 # Sign-in users with a Microsoft Account to Android apps using Microsoft Quick Authentication

-On Android, Microsoft Quick Authentication offers a library that makes it easier to add **Sign in with Microsoft** support to native apps.
-Quick Authentication uses the Microsoft Authentication Library (MSAL) for Android to handle authentication and authorization for users with personal Microsoft accounts.
+On Android, Microsoft Quick Authentication offers a library that makes it easier to add **Sign in with Microsoft** support to native mobile apps.
+TEST CHANGE Quick Authentication uses the Microsoft Authentication Library (MSAL) for Android to handle authentication and authorization for users with personal Microsoft accounts.

 > Microsoft Quick Authentication is in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Some features might be unsupported or have constrained capabilities.
 For more information, see [Supplemental terms of use for Microsoft Azure previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).